thlupic2703/task/task.md

 # Module Installation in PyCharm

 PyCharm is an IDE specifically designed for Python.
-One of the reasons for its wide-spread use is definitely its user-friendly nature.
-This is especially highlighted in one of its most important newly-introduced features - the installation of *modules* and *packages* through the IDE.
+One of the reasons for its widespread use is its user-friendly nature.
+This is particularly highlighted in one of its most important newly-introduced features - the installation of *modules* and *packages* directly through the IDE's interface.

 <br>

 ## Release Note

-* quick and simple installation of modules directly through GUI without using terminal :rocket:
+* quick and simple installation of modules directly through the GUI without using the terminal :rocket:

 <br>

 ## Key Terms

-**Modules** are files in Python containing functions and/or dictionaries, lists, classes, etc. that have to be **imported** in order to be used.
+**Modules** are files in Python containing functions and/or dictionaries, lists, classes, etc., which have to be **imported** in order to be used.

-One can either import the whole module or only one part of it.
+One can either import the whole module or only a part of it.

 Modules are organized into larger structures called **packages**.
-One package includes modules designed for a similar purpose.
+One package includes modules designed for a particular purpose.
 An example of a package would be *Requests* used for communication with servers.

 <br>

 ## Installation Process through Pip

-Usually the process of installation includes the use of command-line and *pip*, package manager for Python:
+Usually, the process of installation includes the use of the command line and *pip*, package manager for Python:
 <br>

 ```